548: This was the last year the Church in

 1938: William Dodd, who had resigned as U.S. Ambassador to Germany in December, arrived in New York City where he said that he "doubted if an American envoy who held his ideals of democracy could represent his country successfully among the Germans at the present time."
 Dodd was the first U.S. Ambassador appointed after the rise of Hitler.
 In time he came to see the Nazi threat and tried to do what he could to warn America about the danger.

-1938(4th of Sh'vat, 5698): Pinchas Friedman one of the earliest Zionist settlers and a founder of Tel Aviv passed away today.
-Born in Russia, he made Aliyah in 1890.
+1938(4th of Shevat, 5698): Russian born Pinchas Friedman one of the earliest Zionist settlers and a founder of Tel Aviv passed who had made Aliyah in 1890 passed away today.

 1939: In “Interests of Britain, Jews and Arabs Are in Clash,” published today Anne O’Hare McCormick describes conditions in Palestine which is currently in the grip of an armed Arab uprising.
 She describes meetings with two different groups of Arabs.
 The first group, “composed of fervent nationalists complained” that the Jews of Palestine “prevented Palestinians from attaining an independent status like that granted to Iraq.”
 They vowed that they “would never cease fighting” and “insisted that they spoke for every Arab in the land.”
 The second group of Arabs was found “sharing a meal in a communal dining room” on a kibbutz.
 These Arabs said “they wanted peace and complained that the British neither punished the handful off rebels stirring up their village” nor providing arms to responsible Arab leaders so they could stand against those creating the violence.